If you have arthritis, you may have noticed that the weather affects your symptoms. I hear it from my patients all the time.

 The newest studies

-In just the past year or so, two new studies have weighed in on the question of whether weather has an impact on arthritis symptoms.
-And both found that yes, indeed, weather matters!
+In recent years, several new studies have weighed in on the question of whether weather has an impact on arthritis symptoms.
+And all 3 found that yes, indeed, weather matters!

 It's a fair question.
 After all, even if we could prove a clear and powerful impact of weather on symptoms of arthritis, how is that helpful to know?
 It's not as if doctors are likely to suggest that a patient move to a more arthritis-friendly climate.
 It's even less likely that patients would follow such a recommendation.
 Until we can control the weather or our internal environments with precision, these new studies probably have little impact for the individual arthritis sufferer.